gilascale/gila/README.md

 ### Bugs

-- multiple args is broken... the slots are not in the right order.
+- args & return values are broken, say we pass a variable as the arg, the result is overriding the arg
 - we are loading DLLs twice
 - cant call returned functions i.e. some_fn()()
 - the prelude is being added into the dumped bytecode file as its the same line